revolunet/revolunet.github.io/source/_posts/2013-07-23-angularjs-tips-n-tricks-2.markdown

 You know you should write serious tests suites ?
 There's everything to help you in AngularJS with Karma test runner + Jasmine.

-Once you have many tests, they can take some time to execute and there's a little trick to speed you up : you can limit the test-runner to a given test group by using `ddescribe` instead of `describe` and to a single test with `itt` instead of `it`.
+Once you have many tests, they can take some time to execute and there's a little trick to speed you up : you can limit the test-runner to a given test group by using `ddescribe` instead of `describe` and to a single test with `iit` instead of `it`.

 That's awesome to focus on specific tests for a while.